 This motherboard has a 12 phase digital VRM with a low RDS.
 10+2 phase digital VRM, which helps us bring stable and accurate power to the motherboard’s most sensitive components.
 On VRM, there are multi cuts heat sinks.
 It has the best VRM at that price range.
 Z390 UD also has an 8 + 4 reliable pin power connector.

 Storage-wise we have six third-generation SATA plugs.
 Three of the same slots single speed single slot and three sixteen slots with different speeds only the closest one to the CPU can deliver full bus speed.
-All able to transfer six gigabytes per sec individually.
+All are able to transfer six gigabytes per sec individually.
 We also have four Gen 3 NVME M.2 connectors with a configuration of 0, 1, 5, and 10.
 This M.2 solid-state drive is OPTANE ready means it can swap data up to 32 gigabytes per sec.

-I/O wise, we have pair of ps/2 ports for keyboard and mouse, six USB ports of 3.0, an HDMI video output.
+I/O wise, we have pair of ps/2 ports for the keyboard and mouse, six USB ports of 3.0, an HDMI video output.
 Also, have a LAN card that can transfer data up to 1.73 GB and 3.55 mm audio jacks.

 UD also supports four fan connectors and water pump connectors with Smart Fan 5 technology.
 We also have six temperature sensors.
 All fan headers upgraded to the Hybrid fan header.
 Smart Fan 5 ensures the user that their gaming PC can maintain its performance and remain cool.
 Smart Fan 5 also supports both PWM and voltage to upgrade the motherboard to make liquid cooling friendly.